Raúl Allain: Career

 Allain is the author of La cientificidad del consciente: Conjeturas (2011) and various texts that have been published in Latin American media.
 His texts have been published in the anthologies Abofeteando a un cadáver (2007), Poesía y narrativa hispanoamericana actual (2010), Lima: visiones desde el dibujo y la poesía (2010), Veinte poetas: muestra de poesía contemporánea (2010), El Papa Francisco en el Perú / Versos y prosa (2018) and Antología de poetas críticos (2019), among others.

-As an editor, Allain has published anthologies on poetics, visual arts, and journalism Poéticas: selección de artes poéticas por poetas peruanos contemporáneos (2010), Suicidas Sub 21 (2010), Convergencias: muestra de poesía contemporánea (2011), Poiesis hispanoamericana: selección de poesía contemporánea (2012), Eros & Tánatos: poesía y arte contemporáneos (2012), ¡Yo no hice nada!: sobre la idiosincrasia peruana (2013), ¡Palaciego In Memoriam!: selección de textos de Humberto Pinedo (2018), among others.
+As an editor, Allain has published anthologies on poetics, visual arts, and journalism Poéticas: selección de artes poéticas por poetas peruanos contemporáneos (2010), Suicidas Sub 21 (2010), Convergencias: muestra de poesía contemporánea (2011), Poiesis hispanoamericana: selección de poesía contemporánea (2012), Eros & Tánatos: poesía y arte contemporáneos (2012), Suicidas del 89 (2013), ¡Yo no hice nada!: sobre la idiosincrasia peruana (2013), ¡Palaciego In Memoriam!: selección de textos de Humberto Pinedo (2018), Poiesis Hispanoamericana: segunda edición (2023), among others.

 The anthologies Suicidas Sub 21, Convergencias: muestra de poesía contemporánea y Poiesis hispanoamericana: selección de poesía contemporánea are registered in the Mario Vargas Llosa Library of the House of Peruvian Literature.

 Suicidas Sub 21, a literary group that Allain created during university, brought together authors and poets, that were students from various universities.
 Among the authors who wrote for the group were Laura Rosales, Alejandro Mautino Guillén, Indira Anampa and Esteban Poole.

-The House of the Peruvian Poet, chaired by the poet José Guillermo Vargas published the number RAÚL: El oficio sociológico en la poesía of the magazine La Casita Estrecha.
+The House of the Peruvian Poet, chaired by José Guillermo Vargas published the number RAÚL: El oficio sociológico en la poesía of the magazine La Casita Estrecha which includes his most recent literary production and takes stock of his poetic work.

+In March 2011, his article "¿Por qué no votar por la salud pública?" was published in the magazine Ágora: papeles de arte gramático.

+In December 2012, he was considered a young author by the magazine Monolito.

 In December 2013, the proclamation of the scientific variables it raises is seen in the article "La educación peruana: una gran estafa" by the historian, poet and journalist Humberto Pinedo.

+In March 2014, Humberto Pinedo wrote about Allain's aspiration for the Nobel Prize in the article "¡La aurora boreal de Moreno Ravelo!".

+In May 2014, his article "El racismo en el Perú – El cholo que cholea al 'cholo'" was published, which has been a reference for the master's thesis in social anthropology "Los usos de la 'coca': jóvenes, movilidad y universidad en el nordeste argentino" of the National University of Misiones and reference for the Endophobia page.

 In November 2016, 'Análisis de Humberto Pinedo sobre la obra reciente de Raúl Allain' is published.

+In May 2017, her article "Maquinaciones electromagnéticas: Violación de los derechos humanos y la esfera privada" was published, which has been used as a support and reference document by the Association of Victims of Organized Harassment and Electronic Torture (VIACTEC).